Tips for a Less-Stress Holiday

 First, try to keep a few things in perspective.
 The more idealistic your idea of the perfect holiday party is, the harder it will be to meet that standard.
 Lower your expectations, and try to control what you can.
 Maybe try having no expectations at all—let come whatever may.
 By keeping yourself grounded, you will be better equipped to deal with unforeseen circumstances getting out of hand.
 Your holiday party will be great, even if it doesn’t look like a Norman Rockwell painting.

 There are no real rules to Thanksgiving.
 No one will be grading you on your selection of dishes, making sure you’ve prepared every dish that’s ever been served during the holidays.
-Consider plating the plates for guests, or at least making what would fit on a plate, and only making dishes that would compliment each other.
+Consider plating the plates for guests, or at least only making what would fit on a plate, as well as only making dishes that would complement each other.

 Prep Ahead of Time

 Buy already-chopped vegetables and pre-made crusts, or even pre-made desserts, if it will make your life easier.
-Another easy trick is to label your covered dishes and trays with sticky notes, so you can keep them covered while you know what’s in them.
-You can hide the sticky notes in places where it won’t be so obvious to your guests, if you don’t want to ruin the surprise.
+Another easy trick is to label your covered dishes and trays with sticky notes so you can keep them covered while knowing what’s in them.
+You can hide the sticky notes in places where it won’t be so obvious to your guests if you don’t want to ruin the surprise.

 Ask Guests to Bring Sides and Desserts

 If you are hosting the holiday at your home, it is perfectly fine to ask people to bring the sides and desserts.
-You can provide the protein and the locations.
-If you don’t feel comfortable asking (though most people want to bring something) keep it simple.
+You can provide the protein and the location.
+If you don’t feel comfortable asking (though most people want to bring something), keep it simple.